SwannSG/jspy/SomeJSnotesForPy.md

 JS loop is not so straightforward.
 The "something" impacts the type of loop to be used.

 For looping over an array or string use the following.
-We expect the object to have a length property like *arr.length*. *Break* and *continue* work just fine.
+We expect the object to have a length property like *arr.length*. *break* and *continue* work just fine.

 Don't be seduced into using **any other** looping structures for arrays or strings.